 Before deciding where to find your ferret, here are a few things to consider…

-One of the great benefits of adopting a ferret is that (s)he will often come already potty trained and bite trained!
+One of the great benefits of adopting a ferret is that (s)he will often come already litter-box trained and bite trained!
 Their personality is already apparent, so you can get a feel for whether the ferret would be a good fit for you and your family.

 In addition to helping a ferret in need, by not purchasing from a pet store, you will not be supporting ferret mills.
 Which brings us to the next point to consider…